cardano-foundation/developer-portal/docs/operate-a-stake-pool/register-stake-pool.md

     --testnet-magic 1
 ```

-In case you took a break, you might have passed the *invalid after* slot and would get an error.
+In case you took a break, you might have passed the `--invalid-hereafter` slot and would get an error.
 In that case you would need to submit the transaction again with it's updated value.
-Another common error message is *FeeTooSmallUTxO*, which means that the Transaction fees we provided before is too less and we need to change the fees to the new value provided with the error message and resubmit.
+Another common error message is `FeeTooSmallUTxO`, which means that the transaction fee we provided before is not enough and we need to change the fees to the new value provided with the error message and resubmit.

 ## Verify that your stake pool registration was successful

-Get Pool ID
+Get pool ID:
 ```
 cardano-cli stake-pool id --cold-verification-key-file cold.vkey --output-format hex > stakepoolid.txt
 cat stakepoolid.txt
 ```

-Check for the presence of your poolID in the network, with:
+Check for the presence of your pool ID on the network, with:
 ```
 cardano-cli query stake-snapshot --stake-pool-id $(cat stakepoolid.txt) --testnet-magic 1
 ```

-A non-empty string return means you're registered.
+A non-empty string returned means you're registered.
 Congratulations!

-Additionally you can check your Pool on any of the PreProd explorers like [PreProd Cexplorer](https://preprod.cexplorer.io/)
+Additionally you can check your pool on any of the PreProd explorers like [PreProd Cexplorer](https://preprod.cexplorer.io/)